Gaushikmr/gaushikmr/README.md

 # Hi there 👋

-I'm Abhushan.
+I'm Gaushik.
 I'm a ComputerScience Undergrad who went rogue to accomplish his long awaited passion of becoming a Software Engineer.
 I love to build fast, robust and optimized Frontend Interfaces .

 I'm currently training myself to become industry ready and finally accomplish that perfect dream.